Liz Tells Frank What Happened In the “Sliders” Pilot

 *This is an extreme inside joke that maybe three people reading this recap will get.
 But it’ll make them happy, so what the hell.

-Posted on March 7, 2011, in TV and tagged alternate universes, canadian sci-fi FTW!, girl he's just not that into you, jerry o'connell, sabrina lloyd, sliders, tragically canceled.
+Posted on March 7, 2011, in All the Spoilers, TV and tagged alternate universes, canadian sci-fi FTW!, girl he's just not that into you, jerry o'connell, sabrina lloyd, sliders, tragically canceled.
 Bookmark the permalink.
 5 Comments.